-In Figure , Node1 needs to get data for the key "HarrisonGuy".
+In Figure 13, Node1 needs to get data for the key "HarrisonGuy".
 It looks in its copy of +meta1+, which tells it that node2 contains the +meta2+ information for the range G-M. It accesses the +meta2+ data concerned from node2, which indicates that node4 is the Leaseholder for the range G-I, and therefore the Leaseholder for the range concerned.

 Gossip

-Figure 13 oversimplifies these meta ranges significantly: in CockroachDB, the meta ranges include information about the replicas as well as the Leaseholders, allowing lookups to proceed if a node is unavailable and potentially to look at a local replica of the +meta2+ structure on a local node.

-CockroachDB uses the Gossip protocol to share ephemeral information between nodes.
+Figure 13CockroachDB uses the Gossip protocol to share ephemeral information between nodes.
 Gossip is a widely used protocol in distributed systems in which nodes propagate information virally through the network.

 Gossip maintains an eventually consistent key-value map maintained on all the CockroachDB nodes.
 It is used primarily for bootstrapping: it contains a "meta0" record that tells the cluster where the meta1 range can be found, as well as mappings from the node IDs stored in meta records to network addresses.
 Gossip is also used for certain operations that do not require strong consistency, such as maintaining information about the available storage space on each node for rebalancing purposes.